rust-lang/book/src/ch15-00-smart-pointers.md

 TODO: stop here, move this later?

-There's another twist,
-too: an "`Rc<T>` cycle."
-While single ownership is easy to reason about, multiple owenership is a lot trickier.
+There's another twist, too: an "`Rc<T>` cycle."
+While single ownership is easy to reason about, multiple ownership is a lot trickier.
 Before we cover these situations in detail, we need to talk about another type: `RefCell<T>`.

 ## The Interior Mutability Pattern